JoshMiles/tccsite/docs/Cases/P02 Case of Susann Smith/90-99 Miscellaneous/01 Script.md

 Alan also proceeded to file papers that indicated that he was scared that Susann might move the children to her native country of Germany, which would prevent him from seeing his kids.[^34]

-On Friday the 25th of January, 2013, a hearing was held in regards to Alan's motion of revision in front of a judge called [[../70-79 People/77 Legal Teams/03 Judge Fair|Judge Fair]], and Judge Fair ultimately found there to have been no merit to Alan's accusations, and once again ruled in Susann's favour.[^35]
+On Friday the 25th of January, 2013, a hearing was held in regards to Alan's motion of revision in front of a judge called [Judge Fair](../70-79%20People/77%20Legal%20Teams/03%20Judge%20Fair.md), and Judge Fair ultimately found there to have been no merit to Alan's accusations, and once again ruled in Susann's favour.[^35]

 According to Susann's attorney, John Ely, after this hearing took place, Susann had been waiting in the hall outside the courtroom when she was approached by Alan who called her a "*monster*".[^36]